Dierama, angel's fishing rod: planting, growing and care

 Dierama erectum Pink Rocket

-Dierama with pink flowers and a fairly compact habit, shorter than other varieties.
-In summer it sends up numerous flowering stems bearing lovely pink bells.
-Its stems are also more erect and less trailing than those of other Dierama.
+This Dierama has pink flowers and a fairly compact habit, shorter than other varieties.
+In summer it sends up a multitude of flowering stems bearing pretty pink bells.
+Its stems are also more erect and less trailing than other Dierama.

 • Flowering time September, October